shamazmazum/similar-images/README.md

 images are considered similar.
 The default value is good enough to find images with just tiny differences.

+**Good news:** Since 12-05-2020 there is a new `find-similar-prob` function which does all the same as `find-similar` but much much faster!

 Another good function is `similar-subset` which allows to compare a small set of images with a bigger one and find images in the small set which have similar pictures in the big one.
 Usage: